robkinyon/ruby-dsl-maker/README.md

 end
 ```

-There's no limit to the number of levels you can go down.
+There's no limit to the number of levels you can go define.

 ### Handling Arguments